 Tying it All Together

-If you’ve made it this far in my post, you know that there are no shortcuts to SEO.
+If you’ve made it this far, you know there are no shortcuts to SEO.
 The best way to get your blog posts to show up for given keyword searches is to become the expert on those keywords and share your expertise by creating great content.

-That’s why my Total Marketing Package is designed to do just that.
+That’s why our Total Marketing Package is designed to do just that.
 We create custom content each month, label and tag it appropriately, then share it by email and on social media.
-In addition to educating your clients and staying top-of-mind with your network, we’re building your website’s SEO now and into the future.
+In addition to educating your clients and staying top-of-mind with your network, we’re building your website’s SEO—now and into the future.
 Our cutting-edge SEO services are the solution you need; with our proven tactics and best practices, we can boost your rankings on Google and attract more high-quality traffic to your website.